craig8196/the-river-protocol/README.md

 * [ ] Determine invalid values for the source address in UDP packets
 * [ ] Determine invalid values for the source port address in UDP packets (&lt; 1024?)
 * [ ] Estimate minimum packet size for the protocol to work (maybe if OPEN works, then protocol works)
+- [ ] Additional research on ICE
+- [ ] Research possible PKI scheme to increase security
+- [ ] Research possible custom DNS + CA/PKI combination
+- [ ] Research Byzantine fault tolerance and if there is any applicability in this protocol
+- [ ] Get the code and specification working.
+- [ ] Test code.
+- [ ] Finalize specs.
+- [ ] Re-work code to be in C.

-## Features
+## Protocol Features
-**Versioning in Protocol:**
+The following is detailed information on the protocol's features.

+### Versioning in Protocol
 Versioning in the protocol itself is necessary to update and enhance cryptography.
-With quantum computers threatening to break current standards the protocol must be forward thinking, just-in-case.
+With quantum computers threatening to break current standards the protocol must be forward thinking -- just-in-case.

-**Connectionless Design:**
+### Abstract Connection Oriented Design
-The over-arching architecture is client-server to reduce complexity.
+The recommended architecture is client-server to reduce complexity.
-Peer-to-peer can be done using lower level tools.
+Peer-to-peer can be done using lower level tools;
+peer-to-peer is more complex, thus waranting the need for lower level tools.
 If an IP changes then connections can resume based on their ID.
 If packets don't match the connection, or exhibit anything abnormal, then the packet is dropped.
 Pings are used to validate the connection and be robust against IP changes and help NAT traversal.
-Pings use a timestamp to prevent packet replay; pings are also used to determine EMTU.
+(TODO sequence numbers are used for packet replay protection) Pings use a timestamp to prevent packet replay; pings are also used to determine EMTU.
 Connections are dropped if fowl play is detected.

-**Security First:**
+### Security First
 By default, each opened connection's data is encrypted after the initial handshake.
 The exception to encryption is when using Datagram Sockets.
 Encryption can be disabled, but is not recommended.
+AEAD constructions used where necessary to preserve integrity of unencrypted data.
 Each connection uses asymmetric encryption that requires two sets of keys.
 An initial public key is recommended for initiating a connection to protect clients from malicious interference like spoofing the server before the server can reply (man-in-the-middle type attacks).
-The user is notified of IP changes on a connection so whitelisting can be done.
+The user is notified of IP and routing information on a connection so whitelisting, routing/proxying, subprotocol verification can be done.

-**Message Based:**
+Some light research indicates that libsodium is high quality and reasonably future-proof.

+### Message Oriented
 While messages on a stream can be large and split for transmission/re-transmission they are delivered to the application atomically.
 This is where memory considerations of the application should be considered.